 University of Strathclyde and NYU to Collaborate on Research

 John Sexton, president of New York University, and Professor Sir Jim McDonald, principal and vice-chancellor of the University of Strathclyde, signed an agreement to a partnership for a range of research and collaboration opportunities.
 It focuses on five key themes in which the universities share strengths: sustainable and future cities, biomedical engineering, energy and power systems, policy development and engagement, and business incubation and innovation.
-The initiative will involve schools across NYU, most notably its Polytechnic School of Engineering, which has identified bioengineering and urban systems among its core areas of study and research and which maintains a thriving network of incubators
+The initiative will involve schools across NYU, most notably its Tandon School of Engineering, which has identified bioengineering and urban systems among its core areas of study and research and which maintains a thriving network of incubators

 Max Planck Seminar Recognizes the Work of Professors Arnold and Teraoka

-The Max Planck Institute for the Science of Light held a weeklong seminar on biosensing at the very smallest extremes, during which research developed at the NYU Polytechnic School of Engineering played a key role.
+The Max Planck Institute for the Science of Light held a weeklong seminar on biosensing at the very smallest extremes, during which research developed at the NYU Tandon School of Engineering played a key role.
 Professor Stephen Arnold presented his research on the Whispering Gallery Mode Resonator, which senses at the molecular level.
 Iwao Teraoka, an associate professor in the Department of Chemical and Biomolecular Engineering who collaborated in early work on the Whispering Gallery Mode Resonator, was invited to present research on a new biosensor that he is developing.

 Academic Publisher Appoints Kurt Becker to Editor Positions

-Springer Science+Business Media, a leading global scientific, technical, and medical publisher, has selected NYU Polytechnic School of Engineering Professor of Applied Physics and Professor of Mechanical and Aerospace Engineering and Vice Dean for Academic Affairs Kurt H. Becker for two editor positions.
+Springer Science+Business Media, a leading global scientific, technical, and medical publisher, has selected NYU Tandon School of Engineering Professor of Applied Physics and Professor of Mechanical and Aerospace Engineering and Vice Dean for Academic Affairs Kurt H. Becker for two editor positions.
 He will serve on the Board of Editors of the European Physical Journal ST (Special Topics) and will be a series editor for Graduate Texts in Physics.

 Researchers Engineer a Protein to Prevent Brain Damage from Toxic Chemicals